Albert J. Dunlap: Sunbeam

 Dunlap took over as chairman and CEO of Sunbeam in 1996.
 His methods resulted in Sunbeam's reporting record earnings of $189 million in 1997.

 However, he was unable to find a buyer by the end of the year.
 On March 3, 1998, Sunbeam announced the acquisitions of camping gear maker Coleman Company, coffee machine maker Signature Brands (best known for making Mr. Coffee), and smoke detector maker First Alert.

-Sunbeam’s stock rose 9% on the news; within two days, it jumped to an all-time high of $52 per share.
+Sunbeam's stock rose 9% on the news; within two days, it jumped to an all-time high of $52 per share.

-However, industry insiders were suspicious when they discovered certain seasonal items were being sold at higher volume than normal for the time of year.
+Industry insiders became suspicious when they discovered certain seasonal items were being sold at higher volume than normal for the time of year.
 For instance, large numbers of barbecue grills were being sold during the fourth quarter.
 It turned out that Dunlap had been selling products to retailers at large discounts.
 The products were stored in third-party warehouses to be delivered later.
-This strategy, known as "bill and hold", is an accepted accounting practice as long as the sales are booked after delivery.
+That strategy, known as "bill and hold", is an accepted accounting practice, as long as the sales are booked after delivery.
 However, Dunlap booked the sales immediately.
-Many shareholders felt they had been tricked into buying stock that was worth far less than it actually was, and they filed a class-action lawsuit against Dunlap and Sunbeam.
+Many shareholders felt they had been tricked into buying stock that was worth far less than it actually was, and they filed a class action lawsuit against Dunlap and Sunbeam.
 When an analyst questioned Dunlap about the matter in May 1998, Dunlap reportedly grabbed him by the shoulder and said, "You son of a bitch.
-If you want to come after me, I'll come after you twice as hard.
+If you want to come after me, I'll come after you twice as hard."

-In the second quarter of 1998, the Sunbeam board of directors investigated aggressive accounting practices and extreme discounting carried out at the direction of Dunlap.
+In the second quarter of 1998, the Sunbeam board of directors investigated aggressive accounting practices and extreme discounting, carried out at the direction of Dunlap.
 It turned out that Dunlap had sold retailers far more merchandise than they could handle.
 With the stores hopelessly overstocked, unsold inventory piled up in Sunbeam's warehouses.
 As a result, Sunbeam faced losses of as much as $60 million in the second quarter of 1998.
 Dunlap's search for a buyer for Sunbeam in 1997 was timed so that the huge inventory-related losses would come to light after the sale had closed.
 The company's comptroller also told the board that Dunlap had told him to push the limits of accounting principles.
 On June 13, 1998, Dunlap was fired.
 According to Charles Elson, one of several directors appointed by Dunlap, the board was angered when Dunlap tried to explain the lackluster financials by claiming 1998 was a "transition year."
 Elson moved to terminate Dunlap, a motion that carried unanimously.
 According to a Sunbeam executive close to the board, the directors felt that Dunlap had deceived them about Sunbeam's numbers and intended to withhold his $35 million golden parachute.
 As the fraud was further uncovered in late 1998, Sunbeam was forced a number of times to restate financial results dating back to 1996.